pweil-/kubernetes/docs/proposals/security-context-constraints.md

 ### Goals

-1. Associate [service accounts](http://docs.k8s.io/design/service_accounts.md) and identities with a set of constraints that dictate how a [security context](./security_contexts.md) is established for a pod.
+1. Associate [service accounts](http://docs.k8s.io/design/service_accounts.md) and users with a set of constraints that dictate how a [security context](./security_contexts.md) is established for a pod.
 1. Provide the ability for users and infrastructure components to run pods with elevated privileges on behalf of another user or within a namespace where privileges are more restrictive.